 El otro día me visito, Jorge Miranda y cocinamos Locrio de Longaniza Dominicana.
 Locrio es una adaptación dominicana de la paella.
 Consiste en arroz sazonado con una carne como carne de cerdo, pollo, pescado, conejo, salchicha o embutido.
 Pero nunca con carne de res.
 La salchicha dominicana hecha con carne de cerdo/puerco es llamada Longaniza … Continue reading locrio de longaniza (Rep. Dominicana)

 Locrio is a Dominican adaptation of the Spanish paella.
 It consists of seasoned rice with a meat such as pork, chicken, fish, rabbit, or sausage.
 Never beef.
 Dominican pork sausage is called Longaniza and it originated in Spain.
 In short, locrio de longaniza is basically Pork Sausage and Rice.
 I like that you can eat … Continue reading Dominican pork sausage and rice (locrio de longaniza)

-I remember as a young girl assisting my mother, in the kitchen every week, in chopping the vegetables necessary to make fresh sazon.
+One of my most pronounced memories as a young girl is that of assisting my mother in the kitchen, every week, in chopping the vegetables necessary to make fresh sazon.
 In the Dominican Republic it is called sazon, in Puerto Rico recaito, and in Cuba sofrito and every family has its own variation of this condiment.
-However, since my mom calls it sazon and … Continue reading sazon (sofrito) seasoning
+However, … Continue reading sazon (sofrito) seasoning